drasbaek/data-augmentation-for-alzheimer-classification/README.md

 ## General Usage <a name="analysis"></a>
 ### Setup

-To run the analysis, you must have Python 3 installed and clone this GitHub repository. <br>
-You should also download the [Alzheimers MRI dataset](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset) from Kaggle and insert the folder into the `in` directory under the name "Dataset" (should be the default when downloaded)
+To run the analysis, you must have Python 3 installed and clone this GitHub repository.You should also download the [Alzheimers MRI dataset](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset) from Kaggle and insert the folder into the `in` directory under the name "Dataset" (should be the default when downloaded) as seen on the Repository tree.

-The analysis is conducted by running the `classify.py` file with varying arguments to fulfill the various augmentation types. <br> To run the entire analysis with all augmentations, you should use the `run.sh` bash script as such from the root directory.

 ### Run

-Setting up an environment, installing requirements and running the analysis is all achieved with the following command
+The analysis is conducted by running the `classify.py` file with varying arguments to fulfill the various augmentation types.
+To run the entire analysis with all augmentations, you should use the `run.sh` bash script as such from the root directory.
 ```
 bash run.sh
 ```
 This will produce classification reports and loss/accuracy plots for all augmentation types as well as the non-augmentation baseline in the `out` directory.
+<br/><br/>

 ## Modified Usage <a name="modified_analysis"></a>
 ### Setup